marcoimbee/py-faas/README.md

     - `[log_level]`: the logging level of the worker on stdout.
 Logging can be disabled by specifying `""` for this field
     - `[log_directory]`: destination directory of the worker log file.
 If non-existent, it is created upon worker start.
     - `[log_filename]`: filename of the worker log file.
 Log lines are dumped in append mode.
+- `[behavior]`: worker behavior configuration options (how the worker will behave)
+    - `shutdown_persistence`: if `true`, saves the status of the worker when shut down.
+When restarted, the worker will load the saved status.
+If `false`, the worker will not save its state, and will be reset at each restart.
 - `[misc]`: miscellaneous configuration options
     - `greeting_msg`: a greeting message that will be printed to stdout when the worker starts (merely for testing purposes).